-Bank of England freezes rate as inflation stays high
+Bank Of England Freezes Rate As Inflation Stays High

 At a regular policy meeting, the BoE left its rate at 5.25 percent, the highest level for 16 years.

-BoE governor Andrew Bailey said there was a "need to see more evidence that inflation is set to fall" to the bank's "2.0-percent target, and stay there, before we can lower interest rates".
+BoE governor Andrew Bailey said there was a "need to see more evidence that inflation is set to fall" to the bank's "2 target, and stay there, before we can lower interest rates".

 UK annual inflation stands at 4.0 percent after inching up from 3.9 percent, according to the latest official data.